-For information about the Formal Logic Challenge Exam, please email Dr. Isabelle Peschard at firstname.lastname@example.org.
+For information about the Formal Logic Challenge Exam, please email Prof. Isabelle Peschard at firstname.lastname@example.org.

-The Department of Philosophy provides students with the opportunity to achieve credit for the material covered in PHIL 205 (Formal Logic) by passing a Challenge Exam.
+The Department of Philosophy provides students with the opportunity to achieve credit for the material covered in PHIL 205 (Formal Logic I) by passing a challenge exam.

-For further information, or to register for the examination, please email Dr. Peschard.
+For further information, or to register for the examination, please email Prof. Peschard at email@example.com.

-You will have two and a half hours to complete the examination.
-The examination will have two parts: on propositional logic and on predicate logic.
+There are two parts to the examination: propositional logic and predicate logic.
 Each part will have exercises both on symbolization and derivation.
-Below you will find the list of topics covered by the examination, two references of logic textbooks that should help you to review the material, and an example of Challenge Examination.
+Below you will find the list of topics covered by the examination and the logic textbook that should help you to review the material.
+While you might consult other textbooks, make sure you are familiar with symbols and conventions in the Logic Primer (the main source for the exam).

 A. In order to pass this examination, you will need to be familiar with: